Bash-04/TheDashboard/README.md

 <h3>data</h3>
 <p>
-  Data will be stored using firebase.
-We have used JSON files for the datastructures.
+  There is still being thought about what will be used for the datastorage.
 </p>